cadyberry/prognosistic-prediction-model/README.md

 ![](images/Classtable.JPG)

-ROC curve was constructed for this model using the test data.
-AUC value is extremely large, reported as 0.999.
+Receiving operating characteristic (ROC) curve was constructed for this model using the test data set.
+Area under the ROC curve (AUC) value is 0.999, indicating  high accuracy model predictions.

 ![](images/ROC_curve.JPG)